Quantum-Accelerators/quacc/docs/user/wflow_overview.md

 If you aren't sure which workflow engine to choose, check out the Pros and Cons lists below.

 Generally, we recommend either Covalent or Parsl, which have nearly identical syntax.
 If you're using an HPC cluster and can SSH into the login node without the need for multi-factor authentication each connection, then try Covalent.
-If automated SSH connections to the login node are not viable, Parsl is likely the best option.
+If automated SSH connections to the login node are not viable or relying on a centralized server isn't desirable, Parsl is likely the best option.
 Jobflow with FireWorks is best-suited if you are working at Lawrence Berkeley National Laboratory where it is already in active use.

 ## Pros and Cons